-When I starting making pizza about 15 years ago, I made a lot of terrible pies... doughy, pale-looking, tasteless, flat, oily, floppy, burnt--you name it.
+When I starting making pizza about 20 years ago, I made a lot of terrible pies... doughy, pale-looking, tasteless, flat, oily, floppy, burnt--you name it.
 Lots of mistakes.
 But that's the part of life I love--learning from our mistakes and really fine-tuning a craft, talent or skill.
 You have to crawl before you walk or run.
-On guitar, one must pluck before you strum and then eventually really make some music.
+On guitar, one must pluck before you strum and then learn chord changes before making really beautiful music.
 On my penny whistle, I squealed like a pig before I could play a tune that my wife wanted to sit and listen to.
 My love of carpentry started when I was 5 years old... with me holding the board while my father sawed it through.
 Now, I can built pretty much anything I set out to build.

 Learning to make truly great Pizzas requires the same attitude--learning from mistakes--and successes, as they add up.
-I would say that it took me about a year to learn how to make a really delizioso pizza--perhaps another couple of years until I could make pretty much any style of pizza... thin crust, thick foccacia, Chicago deep dish style, etc. I'm not saying it will take you a year, especially since you have me to help you along!
+I would say that it took me about a year to learn how to make a really pizza deliziosa.
+It was perhaps another few years until I could make pretty much any style of pizza... crispy thin crust, bready focaccia, steamy Chicago deep dish, Detroit style, Grandma's pizza, Sicilian sfincione, a classic Neapolitan or even variants like pizza rustica or pizzagaina during the holidays.
+I'm not saying it will take you a year, especially since you have me to help you along!
 You have to start somewhere, and with that simple fact, you need a simple dough that works.
 I am going to show you how to make my all-around, Basic Pizza Dough...

 What Tools Do I Need to Make Great Pizzas?